Amplifier: Transistors

-Ideal
+Theory of Operation

 In principle, an amplifier is an electrical two-port network that produces a signal at the output port that is a replica of the signal applied to the input port, but increased in magnitude.

 The input port can be idealized as either being a voltage input, which takes no current, with the output proportional to the voltage across the port; or a current input, with no voltage across it, in which the output is proportional to the current through the port.
 The output port can be idealized as being either a dependent voltage source, with zero source resistance and its output voltage dependent on the input; or a dependent current source, with infinite source resistance and the output current dependent on the input.
 Combinations of these choices lead to four types of ideal amplifiers.
 In idealized form they are represented by each of the four types of dependent source used in linear analysis, as shown in the figure, namely:

 Each type of amplifier in its ideal form has an ideal input and output resistance that is the same as that of the corresponding dependent source:

 In real amplifiers the ideal impedances are not possible to achieve, but these ideal elements can be used to construct equivalent circuits of real amplifiers by adding impedances (resistance, capacitance and inductance) to the input and output.
 For any particular circuit, a small-signal analysis is often used to find the actual impedance.
 A small-signal AC test current Ix is applied to the input or output node, all external sources are set to AC zero, and the corresponding alternating voltage Vx across the test current source determines the impedance seen at that node as R = Vx / Ix.

 Amplifiers designed to attach to a transmission line at input and output, especially RF amplifiers, do not fit into this classification approach.
 Rather than dealing with voltage or current individually, they ideally couple with an input or output impedance matched to the transmission line impedance, that is, match ratios of voltage to current.
 Many real RF amplifiers come close to this ideal.
 Although, for a given appropriate source and load impedance, RF amplifiers can be characterized as amplifying voltage or current, they fundamentally are amplifying power.